atzbencam/Resume/README.md

     - Deployed and Manage Scan- IT application for ease of inventory acquisition
     - Weekly count and input of clothes into csv spreadsheet
     - Constantly updating methods for improvement of data management
-    - Intuitive graphs reported montly for end of month analytics
+    - Intuitive graphs reported montly for end of month analytics using Python Notebook

 #### IT Intern at Ascending Technologies - Laredo, Texas (06/2020 - Present)
     - Computer repair and maintenance on Windows machines